tommybobbins/chegwin-org/hugo/content/posts/aws-timestream-influx-v2-v3-migration.md

 # Howto Backup and Restore a Timestream for InfluxDB 2 database or migrate to InfluxDB 3

-AWS announced the [availability](https://aws.amazon.com/about-aws/whats-new/2025/10/amazon-timestream-influxdb-3/) on the 16th of October 2025.
-The documentation is currently limited and migration paths are not detailed.
+AWS announced the [availability](https://aws.amazon.com/about-aws/whats-new/2025/10/amazon-timestream-influxdb-3/) of Timestream for InfluxDB 3 on the 16th of October 2025.
+The documentation is currently limited and so migration options are not detailed.

 This guide explains one way to migrate the data between AWS Timestream for InfluxDBv2 to Timestream for InfluxDB 3 (or extract the data to any influx compatible database).
+I recommend that you check the data is consistent at every step.

 ## Overview